mpeeples2008/ArchNetSci/_book/05-visualization.md

 ![Nodetrix visualization](images/nodetrix.jpg){width=100%}

 This Nodetrix interactive visualization was created using the Javascript implementation available on [GitHub](https://github.com/IRT-SystemX/nodetrix) by user [jdfekete](https://github.com/jdfekete/), Jean-Daniel Fekete who was one of the original authors of the method (Henry et al. 2007).
+To see a live demo of the Nodetrix Application in use with the Cibola technological similarity data [click here](https://mattpeeples.net/nodetrix/).

 The details of running the Javascript program are described on the GitHub page and are beyond this scope of this tutorial.
 We do illustrate below, however, how you can export R in the *.json format required by this program using the `d3r` and `rjson` packages.
 The code below expects and `igraph` network object.